GauriNair05/TaskFlow/README.md

-# TaskFlow HQ
+# TaskFlow

-TaskFlow HQ is a simple web-based task management dashboard built with Flask and PostgreSQL (Supabase).
+TaskFlow is a simple web-based task management dashboard built with Flask and PostgreSQL (Supabase).
 It allows employees to log in securely, view their assigned tasks, and update their task progress in real time.

 ## Core Features